matfallet/Quapth_Initiation/README.md

 *Note :*  Ctrl Z will reset the last operation

 ### Visualisation of the object hierarchy
-The "Hierarchy" tab allows you to display the different object hierarchies, the number of the object present in the different annotations, the classifier affiliated to the object...
+The "Hierarchy" tab  displays the different object hierarchies, the number of object present in the different annotations and the object class.

 ### Workflow
 The "Workflow" tab allows you to see the different functions used during your session.
 You can create a script with the different options.